cdepillabout/break-time/README.md

 If you want additional applications to be supported, please open an issue or send a PR modifying this function.

+One way to check if this plugin is working is start break-time with a short break interval, and then open https://meet.google.com/ in Firefox or Chromium. break-time should not start a break while https://meet.google.com/ is open (and the currently focused tab).

 #### Google Calendar